Hoikanlampi local fishing destination

 Catches and fisheries management

-The pond is not stocked regularly, but the fish population is supplemented occasionally by transferring large perch from other lakes located nearby.
+The lake is not stocked regularly, but the fish population is supplemented occasionally by transferring large perch from other lakes located nearby.
 This means that catching one of our national fish is possible – or even likely!
 Along with perch, the fish stock in Hoikanlampi includes cyprinids and pike.
 The water quality in Hoikanlampi is good and all the fish that you catch can be eaten.

 Fishing at Hoikanlampi is subject to general fishing rights and is permitted all year round.
 Anyone can fish with a hook and line or ice fish without a separate permit.
 Lure fishing with one rod and lure is free of charge for anyone under the age of 18 or over the age of 65.
 People aged 18-64 can fish with a lure after paying the fisheries management fee.